dc-fukuoka/cython-numpy/README.md

-cython+numpy - matrix-matrix mutiplication with cython + numpy and OpenMP.
+cython+numpy - matrix-matrix multiplication with cython + numpy and OpenMP.
 ====
 how to run:
 ~~~